Charles Patrick Davis, MD, PhD

 Botulism can result in death from respiratory failure.
-However, in the past 50 years, the rate of death from botulism has fallen from about 60% to 8%.
+In the past 50 years, the rate of death from botulism has fallen significantly.
 Unfortunately, to survive, a patient with severe botulism may require not only a breathing machine but also intensive medical and nursing care for several months.

 Patients who survive an episode of botulism poisoning may experience fatigue and shortness of breath for years, and long-term therapy may be needed to aid recovery.

 In 2009, the FDA increased its label precautions on the three available products: BOTOX, Dysport, and Myobloc.
 All three are different formulations of the toxin and are not interchangeable with regard to dosing.
 In addition, the FDA cautions that all the symptoms of botulism can occur if the treatments are inappropriately given, especially in high doses or if some of the solution seeps out of the localized area where it is injected.
 The FDA further warned care providers that suppliers of medical toxins that do not have FDA approval may supply faulty products that could harm individuals.

 What is the prognosis (outcome) of people with botulism?